Korn – “Counting on Me”

 by Rock Kitaro

-It’s a brisk morning, just before the auburn glow makes its ascent.
+It’s a brisk morning, just before sunrise.
 I was once told that this is the best part of my day and it goes downhill from here.
-But that’s just a matter of perspective, one I choose not to entertain.
-There’s nothing like busting out a 5K at five in the morning.
+But that’s just a matter of perspective.
+Truth is, there’s nothing like busting out a 5K at five in the morning.
 There’s no one around.
 Barely any traffic.
-With Korn’s “Take a Look in the Mirror” album blasting through my earbuds, I’m reminded of how far I’ve come.
+With the aggressive music of Korn blasting through my earbuds, I’m reminded of how far I’ve come.
 It doesn’t make me proud, it just… it strengthens my resolve.
 And I need that strength.
 Else I would have killed myself a long time ago.

 To me, the traditional concepts of weird or normal are no longer relevant.
 I’ve trained this ability to interact with the dead so well that it’s now about as familiar as my sense of sight or sound.
-I know.
-It sounds unbelievable.
-That’s why there’s only one person on Earth I’ve told this to.
+I know this sounds unbelievable.
+Which is why there’s only one person I’ve ever told this to.

 It was fear of letting shit like that happen to my mother again, the paranoia of forever being a loser, the butt of the jokes, and everyone’s punching bag.
 It was fear of failing to make something out of myself.
 The fear of going mad by watching the rotten assholes move up in the world while decent honest hardworking individuals are stepped on because they lack “ruthless ambition.”